 Lower Respiratory Tract Infections: An Overview

 Which type of infections falls under this category?
 This is the first and most important question that needs to be answered in this discussion.
 Well, any infections targeting lung tissues or the region below the voice box fall under the category of lower respiratory tract infections.
 You might be familiar with some of these infections already.
 Bronchitis, pneumonia, tuberculosis.
 Familiar names that ring a bell?
 Well, even if these terms sound a bit vague to some of you, don’t worry.
-This discussion is all about lower respiratory tract infections and how they have assumed the position of one of the leading causes of death in countries like Pakistan.
+This discussion is all about lower respiratory tract infections and how they have assumed the position of one of the leading causes of deaths in Pakistan.

 We have mentioned in the opening lines that lower respiratory tract infections are a leading cause of death worldwide.
 Let us back this statement with some numbers before we proceed further.
 The Global Burden of Disease study reports that lower respiratory tract infections claimed more than 2.74 million lives in the year 2015 alone.
 This meant that these infections were the fifth leading cause of mortality in that year!
 According to the World Health Organization, these infections claim more than four million lives on average, every year.